cmutel/pandarus/docs/index.rst

 Pandarus
 ========

-Pandarus is a GIS software toolkit for regionalized life cycle assessment.
+Pandarus is a GIS software toolkit for regionalized life cycle assessment (LCA).
 It is designed to work with `brightway LCA framework <https://brightwaylca.org>`__, `brightway2-regional <https://bitbucket.org/cmutel/brightway2-regional>`__, and `Constructive Geometries <https://bitbucket.org/cmutel/constructive-geometries>`__.
 A separate library, `pandarus-remote <https://github.com/cmutel/pandarus_remote>`__, provides a web API to run Pandarus on a server.

+In the context of life cycle assessment, regionalization means the introduction of detailed spatial information for inventory activities and impact assessment characterization maps.
+As these will have different spatial scales, GIS functionality is required to match these two maps.
+Pandarus can do the following:

+* Match two vector datasets, calculating the areas of each combination of features using the Mollweide projection.
+* Calculate the areas left out (present in one input file but not the other) from the aforementioned intersections calculation.
+* Calculate statistics such as min, mean, and max when overlaying a raster dataset with a vector dataset.
+* Normalize raster datasets, including use of compatible `nodata` values
+* Vectorization of raster datasets

+The outputs from Pandarus can be used in LCA software which does not include a GIS framework, thus speeding the integration of regionalization into the broader LCA community.
+There is also a `conference presentation video introducing Pandarus and its integration into LCA software <http://www.video.ethz.ch/events/lca/2017/spring/64th/c0cc90b4-6365-46e1-adf1-eae381376be9.html>`__.

+Pandarus is open source under the BSD 3-clause license.

 .. contents::